ingeniala/heybluekata/README.md

 ### High level use Cases

-The table bellow describe the High level use cases, and the relationship with the goals described above.
+The table below describe the High level use cases, and the relationship with the goals described above.

 | UC ID | Description | Related Goals |
 | ----- | ----------- | ------------- |